fdv/running-elasticsearch-fun-profit/103-use-case-migrating-130tb-cluster-without-downtime/103-use-case-migrating-130tb-cluster-without-downtime.md

 ### Expanding Blackhole

-The first migration step was throwing more hardware at blackhole.
+The first migration step was throwing more hardware at Blackhole.

 We added 90 new servers, split in 2 data centers.
 Each server has a 6 core Xeon E5--1650v3 CPU, 64GB RAM, and 2 * 1.2TB NVME drives, setup as a RAID0.
 These servers were set up to use a dedicated network range as we planned to use them to replace the old Blackhole cluster and didn't want to mess with the existing IP addresses.